 For us, being able to produce our own food was very important to us.
 We wanted to be able to feed our family healthy food not only for economical and self-sufficiency reasons, but for better health for us and our children.

 We knew we didn’t want our children to go through the public school system, so we built the infrastructure and gathered the materials/skills needed to homeschool them ourselves.
+These homeschool tips will help get you started.

 We found a piece of property that’s allowing us to get closer to removing ourselves from the water grid.